dmoke/EC-MC-client/README.md

 # EC-MC-client
-run `java -jar launcher.jar' on mac to start the launcher
+run `java -jar launcher.jar` on mac to start the launcher

-run `javaw -jar launcher.jar' for launching in no-console mode
+run `javaw -jar launcher.jar` for launching in no-console mode